gnosticdev/twitter-superunfollow/README.md

 ### TODO:

--   Replace Tampermonkey with background script w/ sandboxed mode.
--   Add scrolling positions from each profile to the $following store.
 -   Start unfollow at the first profile scroll position, so no need to scroll to top and go down entire page.

 _Use at your own risk, I make no guarantee that Twitter will not flag your account._